 The Practical Nursing program curriculum is designed to prepare students with entry level competencies needed for the Licensed Practical Nurse examination.
 The program consists of planned learning experiences in classroom, laboratory and faculty supervised clinical settings which will prepare the student to function in the role of a beginning practitioner of practical nursing.
 The program prepares the student for eligibility to take the licensure examination for practical nurses.
 Upon satisfactory completion of the program, students are eligible to take the licensing examination to become a Licensed Practical Nurse.
 The program is fully accredited by the Board of Nursing, State of Hawaii.
 The Practical Nursing Program prepares graduates for the National Council of Licensure Examination for practical nurses (NCLEX-PN).

-For detailed admissions information, go to the ADN Admissions Procedures webpage.
+For detailed admissions information, go to the Practical Nursing Program Admissions Procedures webpage.

 Nursing Program Career Ladder

 After completing a Practical Nursing program and obtaining their practical nursing licensure, interested students may pursue the LPN-RN Transition (ANURS-LPN) Program which is for Licensed Practical Nurses who are interested in becoming a registered nurse.
 This program may be completed in three semesters after prerequisites are completed.
 For more information, visit the LPN-RN Transition Program page.

 As an alternative to the pathway from a practical nursing program to the LPN-RN Transition Program, interested students may pursue the Associate in Science degree in Nursing (ADN) program, wherein after completing the third semester within the ADN program, nursing students will have an opportunity to register for and pass the NCLEX-PN exam to obtain their practical nursing licensure.